Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 Now I have to enable sending an email in the plugin settings screen:

--check 'Send email'
+- check 'Send email'
--check 'Attach pdf'
+- check 'Attach pdf'

 Keep the rest as is.